-Statistics from the National Association of Realtors (NAR) show that the Affordability Index is at 109.20 in April 2022 as compared to 154.4 in April 2021.
-This means that a typical household can qualify for a mortgage on a median-priced home.
+According to the National Association of Realtors (NAR) housing index statistics, the affordability index was lower at 101.2 in December 2022 compared to 142.2 in December 2021.
+This housing affordability index stats means that a household has enough funds and can qualify for a mortgage on a median-priced home.

-- For buyers: If you’re planning to buy a home, the growing home prices and low inventory may decrease your purchasing power.
-Planning your finances in advance will help you prepare for the market.
+- For buyers: If you plan to buy a home, the growing prices and lower inventory may decrease your purchasing power.
+Learning how to read the real estate market and plan your finances ahead will help you prepare for the real estate market.

-- For sellers: When the affordability index is high, the demand for homes increases, as most buyers can afford to mortgage a home.
-This is a good indicator to sell, especially with the current housing shortage.
-When the affordability is low, most homebuyers stay away from the market, which leads to low demand and low home sale prices.
+- For sellers: When the affordability index is high, demand for homes rises because most purchasers can afford a mortgage.
+With the current housing shortage, this is a good selling indicator.
+Most homebuyers dive into the market when affordability is high, resulting in high demand and home sale prices.

-To see how your local housing market is trending, check out Zillow.
-As the most visited real estate listing website in the country, Zillow provides weekly insights into real estate leading indicators.
-It also offers an interactive home value index tool for visualizing trends.
-Find the most affordable properties in your area and the real estate agents representing them.
+Read reports on Zillow to learn more about the trends in the housing market in your area.
+Zillow, the nation’s most popular real estate listing website, analyzes real estate economic indicators weekly.
+It also has an interactive home value index tool to help you visualize trends.
+Discover the most affordable properties in your neighborhood and the real estate agents representing them.

 2. Interest Rates

-An interest rate (also known as “mortgage rate”) refers to how much a borrower will have to pay over time to borrow money from a lender.
-The interest is a percentage of the amount owed, known as the “principal.”
+An interest rate, or “mortgage rate,” is the money a borrower must pay back to a lender over time.
+The interest is a proportion of the amount owed, known as the “principal.”

-- For buyers: This year could still be a good time to buy a home despite the increasing mortgage rates.
-Based on historical data, a mortgage rate of 5% is still remarkably low compared to the rates of 6.41% in 2006, 7.81% in 1996, and 10.19% in 1986.
-Buying a home now could also shield you from rising rental rates and ongoing inflation through 2023.
-To prevent panic buying, know what you can afford and set a realistic budget.
+- For buyers: Despite rising mortgage rates, this year could be an excellent time to buy a home.
+Based on historical statistics, a mortgage rate of 5% is still meager compared to interest rates of 8.64% in 2000, 10.19% in 1986, and 18.53% in 1981.
+Purchasing a home now may also protect you from rising rental prices and continued inflation through 2023.
+Know what you can afford and create a realistic budget to avoid impulse purchases.

-- For sellers: With relatively low mortgage rates compared to prepandemic levels, more homebuyers can afford to buy a home, which increases demand.
-This is another good indicator to sell, as supply is lacking.
-However, the increasing mortgage rates are slowly hurting buyers’ purchasing power, which will eventually decrease the demand for new homes.
+- For sellers: With mortgage rates still relatively low compared to pre-pandemic levels, more homebuyers may still afford to buy a home, increasing demand.
+This is still another reason to sell, as supply is scarce.
+Yet, rising mortgage rates erode buyers’ purchasing power and, as a result, reduce demand for new homes.

 3. Median Days on the Market

-Days on market (DOM) refers to the number of days a house is listed for sale—from the date the property is first listed to the date when the seller signs a sales contract.
-Basically, it measures how long it takes for a house to sell.
-Knowing the median DOM helps you determine how hot the market is in your area.
-Here are a few scenarios:
+Days on market (DOM) is the total number of days a home is on the market—from when it is first listed to when the seller signs a sales contract.
+It determines how long it takes to sell a house.
+Understanding the median DOM allows you to gauge how active the market is in your area.
+Here are a few instances:

 Fewer buyers, less competition